appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Specification.md

 ### Applicability

 This document is intended for system and application administrators, security specialists, auditors, help desk, platform deployment, and/or DevOps personnel who plan to develop, deploy, assess, or secure mobile applications.

+Organizations that choose to adopt the requirements in this profile should consider their mobile architecture (i.e., the set of mobile apps) that process non-public data to define the set of mobile apps that are in scope for assessment.

 ### References